Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 Step-by-Step: Opening iPhone 12–16

-- Power off the device — reduces risk of accidental reset or damage.
+- Power off the device

-- Heat the display edge — 60–70°C for 1–2 minutes.
-Use iOpener, warm pack, or a hair dryer at distance.
+- Heat the display edge — 60–70°C for 1–2 minutes

-- Leave picks in corners — so the adhesive doesn't re-seal.
+- Leave picks in corners — so the adhesive doesn't re-seal

-- Disconnect the battery connector — before any further internal work.
+- Disconnect the battery connector — before any further internal work

 Common Mistakes to Avoid

-- ❌ Opening to the right — on iPhone X–16: FaceID cable is on the right/top
+- ❌ Opening to the right — FaceID cable is on the right/top on iPhone X–16

 - ❌ Not disconnecting the battery — internal short can kill the logic board